owocki/photo_workflow_tools/README.md

 A suite of tools developed to make photography workflows a little more automated.

-Target Audience: Photographys who are comfortable with the command line.
+Target Audience: Photographers who are comfortable with the command line.

 # Why?

-To automate (or gracefully degrade into just being more efficient) my photography post-processing process.
+To automate (or gracefully degrade into just being more efficient) my photography batch post-processing process.

 ## Post-processing step 1: Select the best photos